-If we charter our vessels on bareboat charters, the charterer will pay for most of the voyage expenses.
+If we charter our vessels on bareboat charters, the charterer will pay for most of the voyage expenses and operating expenses.

-As is common in the shipping industry, we have historically paid commissions ranging from 0% to 6.25% of the total daily charter hire rate of each charter to unaffiliated ship brokers and in-house brokers associated with the charterers, depending on the number of brokers involved with arranging the charter.
+As is common in the shipping industry, we have historically paid commissions ranging from 1.25% to 2.50% of the total daily charter hire rate of each charter to unaffiliated ship brokers and in-house brokers associated with the charterers, depending on the number of brokers involved with arranging the charter.

-For the year ended December 31, 2017, commissions amounted to \$0.8 million.
-For the year ended December 31, 2016, commissions amounted to \$0.5 million, and for the year ended December 31, 2015, commissions amounted to \$0.7 million.
+For the year ended December 31, 2018, commissions amounted to \$0.3 million.
+For the years ended December 31, 2017 and 2016, commissions amounted to \$0.2 million, respectively.